Dual-Iron/RwModLoader/README.md

 ## Where get?
 Some important information before you install Realm:
 - Realm frequently deletes the BepInEx folder.
 Move valuable files out of there.
-- While Realm can auto-update itself, it doesn't support AutoUpdate for mods yet.
+- Realm doesn't support AutoUpdate for mods yet.
 That's coming soon™.
 - Don't use Realm and BlepOutIn (BOI) at the same time.

 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.